ipref/dns/README.md

     192.168.2.87    host21              #= public + 2bs47   # implicit gateway
     10.247.1.228    ext-host32          #= external gw.example.org + 2b78-2e89

-A mapping entry may designate a host as local, not visible externally, or it may designate a host as public, in which case the host will be accessible externally via an allocated IPREF address.
+A mapping entry may designate a host as local, i.e. not visible externally, or it may designate a host as public, in which case the host will be accessible externally via an allocated IPREF address.
 The allocation may be implicit where the ip portion and the reference portion of the IPREF address is left to the system to assign.
-It may also be explicit where the the reference, or ip address and the reverence, is listed directly in the entry.
+It may also be explicit where the reference, or both ip address and the reference, is listed directly in the entry.
 An entry may also describe an external IPREF address with its associated local encoded address by which local host may reach it.

 The different mapping options are indicated by a keyword such as _public_, _local_, or _external_.
 Keywords may be shortened to their first three letters.